How to Stop Overreacting in a Relationship: 10 Steps

 3. Improve your communication skills

 Effective communication is key to resolving conflicts without hurting each other.
 But during a heated conversation, both you and your partner may hear things differently than what was said.
-Probably your partner simply asked you if you have watered the plants today.
+Probably, your partner simply asked you if you had watered the plants today.

 But, you probably started to get all defensive as you heard them accusing you of not doing enough around the house and started complaining that they never water the plants and never help you with anything.